MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 ## Infrastructure components covered in this series

-This is an environment with multiple IaaS components and elements, including different types of users and IT consumers accessing the app from different sites — Azure, on-premises, internet, and branch offices.<br>
+This is an environment with multiple IaaS components and elements, including different types of users and IT consumers accessing the app from different sites - Azure, on-premises, internet, and branch offices.<br>
 This is a common three-tier application containing a web server tier, application tier, and data tier.
 All tiers run on virtual machines within a VNet called Spoke.
 Access to the app is protected by another VNet called Hub that contains security services that are a part of the environment.<br>
-The architecture also contains some of the most used PaaS services on Azure that support IaaS applications, including RBAC and Azure AD.
+The architecture also contains some of the most used PaaS services on Azure that support IaaS applications, including Role based access control(RBAC) and Azure AD.
 These contribute to the Zero Trust security approach.<br>
 Storage Blobs and Storage Files complete this example environment by providing object storage for the applications and files shared by users.<br>
 This series of articles walk through the recommendations for implementing Zero Trust for the reference article by addressing each of these larger pieces illustrated below.